Maximinus Daza: Early career

-He was born in the Roman Illyria region to the sister of emperor Galerius near their family lands around Felix Romuliana, in Roman Dacia, a rural area then also in the former Danubian region of Moesia, now modern Eastern Serbia.
-He later rose to high distinction after joining the Roman Army.

-In 305, his maternal uncle Galerius became the eastern Augustus and adopted Maximinus as a son and heir, raising him to the rank of Caesar (that is, the junior eastern ruler), and granting him the government of Syria and Egypt.
+Maximinus was born in Felix Romuliana (located within modern Serbia).
+In 305, his maternal uncle Galerius became the eastern Augustus and adopted Maximinus, who had risen to high distinction in the Roman army, as a son and heir, giving to him the rank of Caesar (that is, the junior eastern ruler), with jurisdiction in Syria and Egypt.

 Civil war

 In 308, after the elevation of Licinius to Augustus, Maximinus and Constantine I were declared filii Augustorum ("sons of the Augusti"), but Maximinus probably started styling himself as Augustus with support of his troops during a campaign against the Sassanids in 310.
-On the death of Galerius in 311, Maximinus divided the Eastern Empire between Licinius and himself.
+Galerius died in 311, and Maximinus divided the Eastern Empire between Licinius and himself.
+Maximinus, who was already married, proposed to divorce his wife and marry Galerius' daughter Valeria; when Valeria refused he confiscated her and her mother's property and exiled them to Syria.

 When Licinius and Constantine I began to make common cause, Maximinus entered into a secret alliance with the usurper Maxentius, who controlled Italy.
-He came to an open rupture with Licinius in 313; he summoned an army of 70,000 men but sustained a crushing defeat at the Battle of Tzirallum in the neighbourhood of Heraclea Perinthus on 30 April.
-He fled, first to Nicomedia and afterwards to Tarsus, where he died the following August.
+He came to an open rupture with Licinius in 313; on 30 April the two rivals fought the Battle of Tzirallum in the neighbourhood of Heraclea Perinthus.
+Maximinus' 70,000-man army sustained a crushing defeat and he fled, first to Nicomedia and afterwards to Tarsus, where he died the following August.